 The majority of US funds were not distributed to organizations that engaged in these activities or that employed such rhetoric.

-- U.S. government funds for NGOs are channeled through several frameworks, including the United States Agency for International Development(USAID), the National Endowment for Democracy (NED), The Middle East Partnership Initiative (MEPI), and United States Institute of Peace (USIP).
+- The United States funds non-governmental organizations (NGOs) through United States Agency for International Development(USAID), National Endowment for Democracy (NED), the State Department and United States Institute of Peace (USIP).

 - Created in 1961 and based in Washington DC, USAID is “the principal U.S. agency to extend assistance to countries recovering from disaster, trying to escape poverty, and engaging in democratic reforms.”

-- While the majority of USAID grantees appear to be non-political, many support anti-Israel, pro-BDS campaigns.
+- While the majority of past USAID grantees appear to be non-political, some support anti-Israel, pro-BDS campaigns.
 These grantees include: Palestinian Center for Democracy and Conflict Resolution (PCDCR), Women Media and Development (TAM), and Friends United Meeting (FUM).
 Additionally, USAID also funds the Parents Circle Family Forum, seen as controversial in Israel due to its political agenda.
 (See table below for further funding information.)

-- Awarded $600,000 in 2015 to “Improve protection of the rights of children in the West Bank.”
+- In 2015-2017, PCDCR was granted $600,000 to “improve protection of the rights of children in the West Bank.”

-- Friends United Meeting (FUM):
+Friends United Meeting (FUM):

-- Awarded $1,800,000 between 2014-2018 for “Foreign Assistance to American Schools and Hospitals Abroad (ASHA)” and $700,000 in 2015 for “Development Assistance.”
+- In 2015-2019, FUM received $700,000 for “Foreign Assistance to American Schools and Hospitals Abroad (ASHA).”2

 USAID beneficiaries involved in anti-Israel activity:

 |Palestinian Center for Democracy and Conflict Resolution (PCDCR)||$600,000||2015-2017|

 |Women Media and Development (TAM)||$500,000||2017-2019|